 Common Myths and Facts About Panel Lifespan

-• Myth: Solar panels stop working after 20 years.
+Myth: Solar panels stop working after 20 years.

-• Myth: Cleaning panels is unnecessary.
+Myth: Cleaning solar panels is unnecessary.

-Role of Warranties and Certifications
+The Critical Role of Warranties and Certifications

 Impact of Technology Advancements